abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 $ kubectl get pods --show-labels --watch
 ```

-7) Once `rs-example` is back down to 3 pods.
-Create an independent pod manually with the same labels as the one
+7) Once `rs-example` is back down to 3 Pods.
+Create an independent Pod manually with the same labels as the one
 targeted by `rs-example` from the manifest `manifests/pod-rs-example.yaml`.
 ```
 $ kubectl create -f manifests/pod-rs-example.yaml
 ```

-8) Immediately watch the pods.
+8) Immediately watch the Pods.
 ```
 $ kubectl get pods --show-labels --watch
 ```